renn-es/renn.es/content/_index.md

 ## Contact

 If you want:
-- to get a shell or email account
+- to get an email account
 - to suggest a new service we could host
 - us to host a website specifically for you